wesovilabs/koazee/README.md

 ##### stream.Reduce
 This operation give us a single output after iterating over the elements in the stream.

+You can now optionally return an error as the second parameter to stop processing of the stream.
+The error will be available in `stream.Out().Err().UserError()`.

 ```go
 package main